nikist97/Python-DataStructures/README.md

 str(queue) # return the string representation of the list of elements of the queue

+item = "test_item"
-queue.contains(item) returns True if the item is in the queue and False otherwise
+queue.contains(item) # returns True if the item is in the queue and False otherwise
 # contains raises a TypeError if the type of the queue is not None and is different
 # than the type of the parameter
 boolean = item in queue